-The thought of practicing gratitude and regularly giving thanks can seem a bit daunting at times.
-But with time and consistency, grateful living can eventually become second nature.
+The thought of practicing gratitude with kids and regularly giving thanks can seem a bit daunting at times.
+But with time and consistency, grateful living can eventually become second nature for the whole family.

-And there’s no better time to start teaching little ones about gratitude than at Thanksgiving!
+There’s no better time to start teaching kids about gratitude

 Kids are our little imitators.
 They do what they see, so it’s important to demonstrate grateful living through your actions and not just your words.
 Instead of worrying about ensuring the turkey is on at the perfect time, the floorboards are dusted to the optimal level or the table looking as pristine as possible for the in-laws, focus on how much fun the holiday is and the joy you’ll get spending it with your kids and family.
 You’ll find yourself appreciating the day more and not taking for granted the small sweet moments of your day.